metheis/metheis.github.io/_posts/2024-02-07-beginning-and-end.md

 All manner of thing shall be well\
 When the tongues of flames are in-folded\
 Into the crowned knot of fire\
-And the fire and the rose are one.
+And the fire and the rose are one.\
+\
 T.S.
 Eliot

+When we reach the end, there is a beginning.
+We start at the end.
+The beginning and the end are connected, and one must exist for the other.